 Marvel's Black Panther is long overdue for the big screen treatment, and Marvel Comics have been quietly positioning him as someone who deserves to fight cosmic level threats over in the pages of New Avengers (a team that also includes Doctor Strange).
 This is a movie that really has to get made, for any number of reasons.
-But with the fate of the world surely at stake again in Avengers 3, the team will need to go global, and Wakanda (and its output of vibranium) would be essential for a fight against another cosmic menace, right?
+But with Avengers 3 likely going to need to introduce a new team of heroes, they made need to go global, and Wakanda (and its output of vibranium) would be essential for a fight against another cosmic menace, right?

 Marvel have been teasing us that Thanos is coming in a big way to their cinematic universe since the end of Avengers in 2012.
 We know that Thanos (who will be played by Josh Brolin) is a presence in Guardians of the Galaxy, but he isn't the main villain.
 He's too big and important a villain to introduce properly and then dismiss in one film, and we'll probably see him again in Guardians of the Galaxy 2.
 Marvel recently published Thanos Rising, a detailed, standalone Thanos origin story from the team of Jason Aaron and Simone Bianchi.
-Could Marvel bpossibly make a solo movie about their most important villain as the final leg of their run to Avengers 3?
+Could Marvel possibly make a solo movie about their most important villain as the final leg of their run to his headlining role in an Avengers movie?
 Josh Brolin seems to have some space on his schedule...